CI-TRACS/FAIR_Data_Management-Security_and_Ethics/_episodes/08-Reusable.md

 - "It is possible to publish public data that does not meet FAIR standards."
 - "Different fields have variable standards for metadata."
 ---
+## Exercise 6: Thanks, but no thanks!
+In groups discuss:
+- Have you ever received data you couldn’t use?
+Why or why not?
+- Have you tried replicating an experiment, yours or someone else?
+What challenges did you face?

 > ## Exercise 6: Thanks, but no thanks!
 > - In groups discuss--have you ever received data you couldn’t use?
 Why or why not?